minana96/robot-runner/README.md

 export ROS_MASTER_URI=http://<TurtleBot3_IP_address>:11311
 export ROS_HOSTNAME=<TurtleBot3_IP_address>
 ```
-It is **important** that these two lines, along with the other ROS variable definitions, are added to the very **fist lines** of the *.bashrc* file in TurtleBot3 (rational given in further sections).
+It is **important** that these two lines, along with the other ROS environment variables, are added to the very **fist lines** of the *.bashrc* file in TurtleBot3.
+Otherwise, the environment variables in *.bashrc* file will not be exported when ROS files are launched on the robot via SSH from the RR on PC.
 Conversly, the following lines need to be added to the *.bashrc* file on the PC:
 ```bash
 export ROS_MASTER_URI=http://<TurtleBot3_IP_address>:11311
 export ROS_HOSTNAME=<PC_IP_address>